Table of Contents

 Navigate to the Nutch home directory and create a directory named

-file to identify the domain that you wish to index, http://objectorientedphp.com/
+file to identify the domain that you wish to index, http://objectorientedphp.com/, for example.

 identifying the domain that you wish to crawl, for example: